Last Updated on September 13, 2019 by Suzy

 The prison is well worth a visit.
 We have spent a lot of time exploring the different rooms and exhibitions.
 The chapel is the most interesting place of all to visit.
 I will leave that one as a surprise for your visit.

-The Museum of Lincolnshire life is a very child-friendly museum.
-We enjoyed our visit and you can read more about what there is to see and do there via my review – Museum of Lincolnshire life, free day out review.
+The Museum of Lincolnshire Life is a very child-friendly museum.
+We enjoyed our visit and you can read more about what there is to see and do there.

-During the Christmas market, we visited the English heritage owned Medieval Bishop’s palace for free.
-At other times of the year, you can visit at no additional cost if you are an English heritage annual pass holder.
-Currently, the palace is undergoing restoration work so the site is closed until further notice.
+During the Christmas market, we visited the English heritage-owned Medieval Bishop’s Palace for free.
+At other times of the year, you can visit at no additional cost if you are an English Heritage annual pass holder.

 *This post contains affiliate links